Suzanne Duchamp: Early life and education

 Suzanne was born in Blainville-Crevon, Seine-Maritime in the Haute-Normandie Region of France, near Rouen.
-She was the fourth of six children born into the artistic family of Justin Isidore (Eugène) Duchamp (1848-1925) and Marie Caroline Lucie Duchamp (née Nicolle) (1860-1925), the daughter of painter and engraver Émile Frédéric Nicolle.
+She was the fourth of six children born into the artistic family of Justin Isidore (Eugène) Duchamp (1848–1925) and Marie Caroline Lucie Duchamp (née Nicolle) (1860–1925), the daughter of painter and engraver Émile Frédéric Nicolle.

 Suzanne Duchamp-Crotti was the younger sister of famous artists Jacques Villon (né Émile Méry Frédéric Gaston Duchamp), a painter and printmaker, Raymond Duchamp-Villon, a sculptor, and Marcel Duchamp, a painter, sculptor and author.
 She was closest in age and temperament to Marcel Duchamp, forming and maintaining a close bond and emotional attachment with him throughout their lives.
 Scholars, such as Arturo Schwarz, have speculated that there may have been an incestuous relationship between the two, although that was influenced by Freudian school of thought at the time.

 She began her studies as a painter at the École des Beaux-Arts in her native Rouen when she was sixteen years old in 1905.
 Her early works reflected styles ranging from Intimism and Fauvism to Impressionism and a conservative Cubism, often depicting family and childhood scenes around Rouen.
-From 1909-1910, Marcel and Suzanne participated together in the activities of the Société Normande de de Peinture Moderne, an artists' group based in Rouen.
+From 1909–1910, Marcel and Suzanne participated together in the activities of the Société Normande de Peinture Moderne, an artists' group based in Rouen.
 Through this group, she was exposed to avant-garde trends.
 At age 21, in 1911, she married a local pharmacist named Charles Desmares but quickly divorced, moving to Paris to serve as a nurse during the First World War, living in Marcel's apartment in rue la Condamine.
 She worked in the Hôtel des Invalides, one of the largest French military hospitals.
 During this time, she continued to work as an artist, establishing a presence in the Parisian quarter of Montparnasse and often asking Marcel for feedback or advice.

 Early work

 In late 1915, Suzanne went to clear out Marcel's studio in Paris and this is when/where she first learned about his readymades.
 Between 1916 and 1921 she produced a significant body of work in a formal language that has come to be called 'mechanomorphic' - images taken from commonplace mechanical or technological objects arranged to describe or infer human agency, desire or behavior.
 The work of Francis Picabia typifies the mechanomorphic tendency.
-In a letter from Marcel written in January 1916, Marcel elaborated on his concept of the ready-mades and mentioned the Bicycle Wheel and the Bottlerack which she should have encountered in the studio.
+In a letter to her written in January 1916, Marcel elaborated on his concept of the ready-mades and mentioned the Bicycle Wheel and the Bottlerack which she should have encountered in the studio.
 He asked her to complete one of them by adding the inscription "d'après Marcel Duchamp," which translates to "after Marcel Duchamp."
 This collaboration with Marcel exhibited his trust in Suzanne about her openness towards radical art production.